Willy Adames Player Props: Brewers vs. White Sox

 White Sox Pitching Rankings

+- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff paces the league.

-- The White Sox have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox have a 4.58 team ERA that ranks 22nd across all MLB pitching staffs.

-- White Sox pitchers combine to allow 161 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (161 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.